JAndrassy/Regulator/README.md

 ### Electronics
 * [Arduino Uno WiFi](https://github.com/jandrassy/UnoWiFiDevEdSerial1/wiki) - can be replaced by any AVR 5V Arduino with some shield or module for networking
+* optional SD card reader for static web files (only with Mega)
 * [Seeed Grove Base Shield](https://www.seeedstudio.com/Base-Shield-V2-p-1378.html) - the Grove connectors ensure firm connection of wires with simple assemble and disassemble
 * [Grove 30 A Relay module](https://www.seeedstudio.com/Grove-SPDT-Relay%2830A%29-p-1473.html) 2pcs - the AC current in the system is less then 10 A but it can run hours at 9+ A
 * [Grove Electricity Sensor module](https://www.seeedstudio.com/Grove-Electricity-Sensor-p-777.html) - a module with current transformer to measure the AC current up to 10 A